ably/kafka-connect-ably/README.md

-# Kafka Connect Ably Connector
+# Ably Kafka Connector

-The Kafka Connect Ably Connector is a sink connector used to publish data from [Apache Kafka](http://kafka.apache.org/) into [Ably](https://ably.com).
+The Ably Kafka Connector is a sink connector used to publish data from [Apache Kafka](http://kafka.apache.org/) into [Ably](https://ably.com).

 ## Overview